Missile to the Moon

 Missile to the Moon is a 1958 independently made American black-and-white science fiction film drama, produced by Marc Frederic, directed by Richard E. Cunha, that stars Richard Travis, Cathy Downs, and K. T. Stevens.
 The film was distributed by Astor Pictures and is a remake of an earlier Astor Pictures-distributed film, Cat-Women of the Moon (1953).
-Missile to the Moon was released in late 1958 as a double feature with Cunha's Frankenstein's Daughter.
+Missile to the Moon was released in late 1958.
+It played theatrically on December 15, 1958 as a double feature with Cunha's Frankenstein's Daughter (1958).

 A spaceship blasts off from Earth with five aboard, but one of them is secretly a Moon man returning home.
 He dies by accident during the trip to the Moon.
 What the remaining four find waiting for them when they arrive on the Moon is well beyond their expectations: huge rock creatures, giant lunar spiders, and a cave-dwelling civilization made up of beautiful women.

 Plot

 Two escaped convicts, Gary and Lon, are discovered hiding aboard a rocket by scientist Dirk Green, who then forces them to pilot the spaceship to the Moon.
 Dirk, who is secretly a Moon man, wants to return home.
 Dirk’s friend, Steve Dayton, and Steve’s fiancée, June Saxton, are aware that the vessel is getting ready to launch, so they go to the spacecraft to investigate.
 Unwittingly, they lock themselves in and become passengers when the ship takes off.
 During the flight, they encounter a meteor shower that results in Dirk receives a fatal head wound.
 Before he dies, Dirk asks Steve to remain on course, hands him a medallion, and tells him that upon landing he should seek forgiveness from “the Lido."

 After landing on the Moon, everyone puts on space suits with oxygen regulators.
 Soon, they are attacked by rock monsters, unaffected by bullets shot at them.
 Hiding in a cave, they successfully light a torch and come to realize that there is oxygen on the Moon, allowing them to remove their space suits and helmets.
 While in the cave, they succumb to a mysterious gas.
 Waking up later, they find themselves in an underground community of beautiful women.
 Steve is brought to the queen, "Lido", who believes he is Dirk.
 She thanks Dirk for his return as the Moon is running out of oxygen and soon they will all die.